I Have Seen Hell, and it is White, 2009

 Walls and windows are muted, now that the building has lost its function, they seem spiritually relieved.
 Today they have nothing more to offer, other than an opportunity to reflect on the ways of working during the industrial revolution.

-The portfolio comprises 18 fine prints in limited edition available for acquisition and exhibition.
+The portfolio comprises 15 photographs printed in limited edition available for acquisition.

 To learn more: On the state of children employed in cotton factories, 1818